Cause of Death (video game): Development

-Rerelease

-The game has been rereleased unofficially through fan mods such as this one.

 Gameplay

 Written in second-person (where the player plays from the perspective of characters), Cause of Death is very passive and laid-back gameplay-wise; it is purely a Visual Novel with major elements of Interactive Fiction and classic Choose Your Own Adventure books.
 The game is focused on storytelling, with a character's dialogue (or narrative dialogue) appearing above background images which shift to fit the location.
 Tapping the screen moves the text forward, and eventually, the player must make decisions to say or do something—these are shown with multiple options on the screen, and the player must select one.

 Most but not all decisions will grant the player Detective Points if the correct choice is made.
 During action scenes or important conversations, failing a certain number of decisions will result in the player failing or dying; when this happens, the game will show a non-canon death/failure sequence (some of which are actually quite detailed) before the player gets a Game Over, requiring a revert to the last checkpoint or a replay of the chapter.
 If the player got 80-100 out of 100 Det.
 Points, they will get a bonus scene (Volume 1 needed 500-600 Det.
 Points for all 6 chapters together and had only 1 bonus scene at the end if this was met).
 These bonus scenes "are usually just short scenes which show something about the story you wouldn’t have seen otherwise.
 It isn’t vital that you see them all, but it does give you a sense of achievement when you manage it".

 The game is "packed with mystery and suspense", and is "aimed at adults, due to the graphic nature of the plot and occasional sexual references".
 It is "a bit like the “Choose Your Own Adventure” books, but on the iPhone".